DaveParillo/cisc192-reader/src/chapter6/recursion-more.rst

 The return value (2) gets multiplied by n, which is 3, and the result, 6, is returned to main, or whoever called factorial (3).

-Here is what the stack diagram looks like for this sequence of function
+The stack diagram in :numref:`fig_factorial_stack` shows this sequence of function
 calls:

 The return values are shown being passed back as the stack unwinds.

 .. digraph:: factorial
+   :name: fig_factorial_stack
+   :caption: Stack diagram for factorial
+   :alt: stack diagram showing recursive factorial calls and results
    :align: center
-   :alt: Stack diagram for factorial

-   fontname = "Bitstream Vera Sans" label="Stack diagram for factorial" labelloc=bottom ranksep=0.1
+   fontname = "Bitstream Vera Sans" ranksep=0.1
    nodesep=0.1